 Novels, magazines, newspapers, informative blogs, literary works — the more you are exposed to, the better you will be able to understand the usage of words in different contexts.
-By attempting to derive meaning of a word from the context as well as looking up its definition in a dictionary, your communication (spoken and written) advances to a higher (and smarter) level.
+By attempting to derive the meaning of a word from the context as well as looking up its definition in a dictionary, your communication (spoken and written) advances to a higher (and smarter) level.

 - KEEP A DICTIONARY HANDY

 This piece of advice traces back to our elementary school teachers, and it is pure gold.
 After you have identified an unfamiliar word while reading, jot it down and look up all plausible meanings of the word.
-Not only does this help you remember it, but introduces you to a whole bunch of new words which, with regular use, will help you in the long run.
+Not only does this help you remember it, but introduces you to a bunch of new words which, with regular use, will help you in the long run.

 - USE YOUR KNOWLEDGE